lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 };
 ```

 Now the devicetree compiler knows, that any reference to `/node_a` in a property of type `phandle-array` must be followed by exactly _2_ cells, whereas a reference to `/node_b` only expects one cell.
-Does this fix do the trick?
+Does this do the trick?
 Let's try to recompile the example:

 ```
 -- Found devicetree overlay: dts/playground/props-phandles.overlay
 devicetree error: phandle-array-of-ref controller <Node /node_a in '/opt/nordic/ncs/v2.4.0/zephyr/misc/empty_file.c'> for <Node /node_refs in '/opt/nordic/ncs/v2.4.0/zephyr/misc/empty_file.c'> lacks binding
 ```

-For `phandle-array`s, Zephyr really requires a binding since it otherwise isn't able to generate the required macros.
+For any node referenced in a `phandle-array`, Zephyr requires a binding since it otherwise isn't able to generate the required macros.
 Without the bindings for our referenced nodes, Zephyr _could_ have been able to generate a partial set of macros, but thankfully it was decided that such incomplete bindings are rejected entirely.

 Since the number of required cells in our nodes is different, we need _two separate_ bindings.
-We'll again use the binding name as filename and create two files `dts/bindings/custom-cells-a.yaml` and `dts/bindings/custom-cells-b.yaml`:
+We'll again use the binding name as a filename and create two files `dts/bindings/custom-cells-a.yaml` and `dts/bindings/custom-cells-b.yaml`:

 ```bash
 $ tree --charset=utf-8 --dirsfirst.